Coupeville’s Haller House – A Mysterious Portal to America Settling the Oregon Territory

 The Haller House, built by Colonel Granville Haller, is unique because the home was only lightly introduced to modern features such as indoor plumbing and electricity.

-Today, the home sits abandoned and in private hands.
-A recent attempt to buy the house and make it available to the public was unsuccessful.
+Today, the home sits abandoned but was purchased by Historic Whidbey, a group that will keep the house alive.
 This is an exclusive look inside the house that was once a vital part of life in Coupeville.